Life Insurance for Business Owners: 2026 Guide

 Do business owners need separate personal and business life insurance?
 Often yes.
 A personal policy protects your family income, while a separate business-owned policy can fund a key person need or a buy-sell agreement so the two purposes do not compete.

 Is business life insurance tax deductible?
-Premiums are generally not deductible when the business is the beneficiary, and death benefits are usually income-tax-free.
+Premiums are generally not deductible when the business is the beneficiary, and death benefits are generally not includable in the beneficiary's gross income under IRS rules.
 Tax rules are complex, so confirm details with a qualified tax professional.

 How much life insurance does a business owner need?
 It depends on the goal.
 Estimate personal income replacement, then add coverage for outstanding business debts, your ownership stake, and the cost to replace a key person.